 STE's core values include Honor, Christian Faith, Love, Discipline, Excellence, and Respect.
-Our students will make mistakes, but it is our duty to guide them in recognizing unacceptable behaviors and help them develop actionable plans for growth.
+Of course, our students will make mistakes.
+Still, we must guide them in recognizing unacceptable behaviors and help them develop actionable growth plans.
 These plans should aid students in accepting responsibility for themselves and develop our core Christian values.

 Inappropriate Lower School behavior falls into three categories or levels of offenses.
-Most discipline in Lower School is handled by the classroom teacher; however, repeated violations and extreme cases of poor behavior will be documented and addressed by the Head of Lower School.
+The classroom teacher handles most discipline in Lower School.
+However, repeated violations and extreme cases of poor behavior will be documented and addressed by the Head of Lower School.

 The sections below outline ordinary disciplinary routines.
 However, the school reserves the right to adapt sanctions to varying circumstances.
-In many cases, disciplinary norms are applied in ways that reflect our assessment of the student's emotional maturity and understanding of right and wrong.
-Such discretion is especially appropriate in disciplinary matters involving younger students, who do not have the same awareness of their actions as we expect of students in upper grades.
+In many cases, disciplinary norms are applied to reflect our assessment of the student's emotional maturity and understanding of right and wrong.
+Discretion is especially appropriate in disciplinary matters involving younger students, who do not have the same awareness of their actions as we expect of older students.